Updated December 31, 2018

 You can also add any applicable Federal Nonbankruptcy Exemptions.

-This list includes the majority of bankruptcy exemptions available in Florida.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Florida may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court.
+This list includes many bankruptcy exemptions available in Florida; however, it doesn't include all exemptions and states often create exceptions to specific exemptions.
+Also, Florida might have changed the amounts since the last update.